ChristianCode243/ChristianCode243/README.md

 - These are my web dev skills: HTML & CSS, JavaScript, Bootstrap, Tailwind, React.Js;
 - Node.Js, Django ;
 - These are my software and mobile dev skills : Python, Java, C# ;
-- 😌I am a great fan of Python ;
+- 😌I am a big fan of Python which means that I also work in data analysis;
 - 👀 I’m interested in web and mobile development ;
 - 🌱 I’m currently learning mobile development with Java ;
 - 💞️ I’m looking to collaborate on mobile project and Python project